 In my solo practice, I take my own call.
 If I am out of town, my receptionist is there during the daytime to screen calls and contacts me should the need arise.
 If it’s after hours, the message box forwards to my cell phone so I can handle it accordingly.
 Again, there are relatively few calls.

 If the patient needs to be urgently seen, I have friends in town that are comprehensive ophthalmologists that can cover for me.
 Most emergencies are retina related, and the retina doctors that I refer to are more than happy to help out.
-If you’re retina or oculoplastics, find someone else in town that is willing to help out (this is true even if you join a group and are the only retina or oculoplastics doctor in the group- a glaucoma specialist may not be the expert at looking at your vitrectomy or ptosis repair postops!)
+If you’re retina or oculoplastics, find someone else in town that is willing to help out.
+This is true even if you join a group and are the only retina or oculoplastics doctor in the group- a glaucoma specialist may not be the expert at looking at your vitrectomy or ptosis repair postops!

 Most docs are happy to help out not only because they want someone to return the favor when they go on vacation, but also because it’s different from residency in that they get compensated for when they seen the patient.

 It is a different story if you are on hospital call.
 When I was a resident, I remember being in the hospital all day on January 1 doing consults after all the New Years Eve traumas.
-Same for many weekends at the county hospital, had to work nonstop.
+Same for many weekends at the county hospital, I often had to work nonstop.

-My first job with the government (Indian Health Service) we took call for the hospital ER as well as consults.
+My first job with the government (Indian Health Service) we took call for the hospital ER as well as inpatient consults.
 Unlike the county hospital for my residency where the ER docs were pretty good at handling and triaging eye problems, the immediate reflex of the IHS ER was to phone us without any attempt to figure out what was going on.
 Still, it wasn’t anywhere near as busy as residency because it wasn’t a trauma center.
 I was on call about every fifth night and weekend, but only had to go in maybe every other weekend when I was on call.

-Some solo docs, especially when they open their own practice and aren’t busy, take a lot of hospital call to generate income to keep their practice afloat.
+Some solo docs, especially when they open their own practice and aren’t busy, take a lot of hospital trauma call to generate income to keep their practice afloat.
 In some parts of the country, taking hospital call is a requirement to be on hospital staff.
 If you are taking call, you should definitely be paid for it, as a solo doc directly from the hospital.
 Even if it’s a requirement to be in staff, you should still get paid for doing it.
-How much depends on if the hospital is a level one or two trauma center.
+How much per night depends on if the hospital is a level one or two trauma center.

 If you are on call to do inpatient consults this should be paid separately from ER call.
 As every ophthalmology resident knows, it’s labor and time consuming to take your equipment to the hospital and the exam there isn’t as thorough as what can be done in the office.